How Often to Wash Bedding

 Wash bedding weekly in hot water (130 °F / 54 °C)

 Hot washing kills dust mites and loosens allergens for removal.
 Don’t forget pajamas, cushion covers, stuffed animals, and pet bedding too!
 Learn more about mattress hygiene and cleaning.
+For a temperature refresher, see The Spruce on washing sheets properly.

 Use allergen-proof covers